 - You want a simple, affordable browser extension with one-click access to streaming

-- You’re in a household with many users — the 10-device limit works well for shared browsing in large groups.
+- You’re in a household with many users; the 10-device limit is great for sharing.

 - You use Firefox or Chrome on a low-spec machine — PureVPN’s extension is lightweight and stable even on older devices.